Conditional Frechet Inception Distance: Conditional Frechet Inception Distance

-The lemma shows an appealing property of CFID over RFID.
-As plotted in Fig. \ref{invar_alpha}, CFID is invariant to scaling of $x$, whereas RFID collapses to MFID as we scale $x$ towards zero.
-This agrees with the well known property that correlation coefficients are invariant to scalings of their random variables.

-\subsection{Sample distances}
+\subsection{Sample Distances}

-In practice, we do not have access to the true distribution functions but use a dataset ${\mathcal{D}}=\{x_i,y_i, \hat y_i\}_{i=1}^n$ where $x_i$ is a conditioning feature vector, $y_i$ is a true label and $\hat y_i$ and a generated label.
+In practice, we do not have access to the true distribution functions but use a dataset ${\mathcal{D}}=\{x_i,y_i, \hat y_i\}_{i=1}^n$ where $x_i$ is a conditioning feature vector, $y_i$ is a true output and $\hat y_i$ is a generated output.
 Estimating CFID given such a dataset is straight forward.
-Each of the second order moments in (\ref{mmse1})-(\ref{mmse2}) is simply replaced by its empirical version, namely the corresponding sample means and same covariances.
-Compared to FID, RFID and CFID have computational and sample complexities of the same orders.
-Assuming equal dimensions for all the variables, these complexities roughly double.
+Each of the moments in (\ref{mmse1})-(\ref{mmse2}) is simply replaced by its empirical version, namely the corresponding sample means and sample covariances.

+As was shown by \cite{morozov2020self} and \cite{chong2020effectively}, estimates using finite samples are biased and the sample complexity depends on the dimension of the embedding and the values of the true covariance matrices.
+We provide more details on this issue in the experimental section.